GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

    );
    ```

 2. You may run the upload script multiple times, which will result in duplicate data.
-To avoid having duplicate data, below code deletes any existing products before loading the new data.
-Then load the product data into the collection using the `bulkWrite` method.
+To avoid having duplicate data, the code below deletes any existing products before loading the new data.

    ```javascript
    // Delete any existing products